 At that time, Interstate 280 was proposed to follow California 1 on a corridor roughly parallel to Seventh Avenue and Park Presidio Boulevard.
 Some maps even showed I-480 as the designation of the unconstructed section of I-280 between the Golden Gate Bridge approach and the interchange joining California 82 with I-280 to the south.

 However, such grandiose plans never came to pass.
-A freeway revolt in the mid-1960s caused most freeway construction within the city to grind to a halt, and the northern end of Interstate 280 was shifted toward the San Francisco-Oakland Bay Bridge.
-Interstate 480 was downgraded to California 480 because the Embarcadero Freeway was truncated at the Sansome Street/Battery Street couplet near Broadway in 1965.
-However, the majority of the freeway was never built due to opposition from the San Francisco City Council and many residents of the "City by the Bay."
+A freeway revolt in the mid-1960s caused most freeway construction within the city to grind to a halt.
+The majority of the freeway for I-480 was never built due to opposition from the San Francisco City Council and many residents of the "City by the Bay."
+Interstate 480 was downgraded to California State Route 480 because the Embarcadero Freeway was truncated at the Sansome/Battery Street couplet near Broadway in 1965.
+The northern end of Interstate 280 was also shifted toward the San Francisco-Oakland Bay Bridge.

-The California 480 freeway obstructed views of the bay from the city, and its two levels dominated the skyline of the city as seen from the bay and Yerba Buena Island.
-Although it served a key function in moving traffic through downtown, it came at a price of cutting off the city from its bay, and it also left the waterfront largely ignored.
-The San Francisco city council worked to get the freeway condemned, with an action in 1985 helping to move in that direction.
-The freeway did not close until 1989, when the Loma Prieta Earthquake made the structure unsafe for use.
+The Embarcadero Freeway obstructed views of the waterfront, and its two levels dominated the skyline of the city as seen from the bay and Yerba Buena Island.
+Although it served a key function in moving traffic through Downtown, it came at a price of cutting off the city from the bay, and it also left the waterfront largely ignored.
+Citizens also complained about the asethetics of the structure.